NhanNguyen000/ZirFlu/README.md

 - The **scripts** is the R script to run the data analysis.
 The filenames of the script files contain sequence numbers that determine their excutive order.
 - The **reference** stores reference data that are used in the R scripts
 - The **output** folder store the outcome of the data analysis, including:
-   - (1) plots (.png and .svg formats) for main and supplement figures;
+   - (1) Plots for main and supplement figures (.png and .svg formats)
-   - (2) "endogenous_metabolites.txt" table for the list of endogenous metabolites used in the metabolite analysis;
+   - (2) Table "endogenous_metabolites.txt" contains the list of endogenous metabolites used in the metabolite analysis
-   - (3) the excel files for the outcome of linear analyses between metaboliti concentrations and disease condition or HAI titers;
+   - (3) Excel files: the outcome of linear analyses between metabolite concentrations and disease condition or HAI titers
-   - (4) all .txt files start with "meboDE" are the list of possible compound ID for statisitically significant metabolites in corresponding analysis.
-These compound ID lists are used to run the enrichment analysis in Metabo Analyst website (metaboanalyst.ca)
+   - (4) .txt files: the list of possible compound ID for statisitically significant metabolites, i.e. "meboDE", in corresponding analysis.
+These compound ID lists are used to run the pathways analysis in Metabo Analyst website (metaboanalyst.ca)
+   - (5) the **pathwayAnalsyses_fromMetaboAnalyst** folder store the outcome of pathway analysis in Metabo Analyst website
 - The **dev** folder stores data, code, outcome at the development phase, which is a preliminary stage before the final analysis.

 ## Related publication